gurkanindibay/udemy-go-tryout/udemy-final-project/README.md

 - Register for events
 - View their event registrations

-The API uses SQLite as the database, JWT for authentication, and follows RESTful conventions.
+The API uses PostgreSQL as the database, JWT for authentication, and follows RESTful conventions.

 ## Features